 Typos are irksome little things that infiltrate and sabotage what would otherwise be perfect work.
 They’re frustrating because they tend to be misspelled words or erroneous apostrophes that should be very easy to get right.
 So why don’t we notice these mistakes on the first, second or even third proofreading attempt?

-The reason we don’t spot our own typos is actually not because we’re careless or incompetent, but rather because we are, in fact, smart.
+The reason we don’t spot our own typos is not, in fact, because we’re careless or incompetent, but rather because we’re smart.
 University of Sheffield psychologist Tom Stafford says to Wired, “When you’re writing, you’re trying to convey meaning.
 It’s a very high level task.
 As with all high level tasks, your brain generalises simple, component parts (like turning letters into words and words into sentences) so it can focus on more complex tasks (like combining sentences into complex ideas).
 We don’t catch every detail, we’re not like computers or NSA databases,” says Stafford.
 “Rather, we take in sensory information and combine it with what we expect, and we extract meaning.”

 In practice, it goes something like this: when you read your own work, instead of focussing on the details such as correct grammar, spelling and punctuation, your brain checks that you have the correct meaning, and because you’re already familiar with the text, it tends to skip forward unaware of mistakes.
 It’s what psychologists call generalisation.
 It’s your brain’s way of minimising effort so you can focus on other things, and it’s also why, for example, when you drive home or to a familiar place, you don’t always remember how you got there.
 You’re brain switches to autopilot.